-- Renting entire villa ensures you a full privacy.
+- Renting the entire villa gives you full privacy.

-- Many villas are in a quite rural setting.
+- Many villas are located in a quiet rural setting.

-- Although a daily rent can seem high at first, if you are a large party (couple of families, a group of friends) and you want to split a cost, this can be a great and a very affordable accommodation in Croatia for you.
+- Although a daily rent can seem high at first, if you are a large party (a couple of families, a group of friends) and you want to split a cost, this can be a great and very affordable accommodation in Croatia for you.

 - Having your own swimming pool is always an advantage.

 - You’ll need a car as most of the villas to rent in Croatia are located away from the town center.

 - Rent is high.
 It can especially get expensive if you are a small party.

 - Villas book quickly; so, if this is your kind of accommodation, you need to act fast, especially if planning a visit in the high season.